-Senegal vs Morocco: CAF Confirms AFCON 2025 Final Match Referee, with South Africa Also Represented
+Senegal vs Morocco: CAF Confirms AFCON 2025 Final Match Referee and Ex‑South African Police Officer on VAR Duty

 Published on by

-DR Congo referee Jean‑Jacques Ndala has been officially appointed to take charge of the 2025 Africa Cup of Nations (AFCON) final between Morocco and Senegal in Rabat on 18 January 2026.
+DR Congo referee Jean‑Jacques Ndala has been appointed to officiate the 2025 Africa Cup of Nations (AFCON) final between Morocco and Senegal in Rabat on 18 January 2026.

 Ref Team